davenquinn/xenoliths/paper/text/chapters/07-conclusion.md

-integrity following borderland transrotational rifting and was not cut by the San Gregorio-Hosgri fault, it would be translated northward beneath the Coast Ranges on a shallowly dipping fault surface (presumably, the remobilized subduction megathrust) to remain attached its Pacific plate abyssal fragment after ca. 10 Ma [@fig:neogene_sections|c].
+integrity following borderland transrotational rifting and was not cut by the San Gregorio-Hosgri fault, it would be translated northward beneath the Coast Ranges on a shallowly dipping fault surface (presumably, the remobilized subduction megathrust) along with its Pacific-plate abyssal fragment [@fig:neogene_sections|c].
 This geometry has been proposed to extend beneath the entire Coast Ranges and east of the San Andreas fault [e.g.
 @tenBrink1999; @Pikser2012].
-Although kinematically plausible, in theory, this is unlikely based on dynamic factors: a large mantle mass at the base of the crust should cause transients in dynamic topography and brittle crustal deformation in response to coupling across the shallow fault.
+Although kinematically plausible, this
+is unlikely based on dynamic factors: a large mantle mass at the base of the crust should cause transients in dynamic topography and brittle crustal deformation in response to coupling across the shallow fault.
 Such surface deformation patterns are not expressed north of the Transverse Ranges during the Neogene.

-Seismic data cited in support of a structurally continuous stalled slab consist of an 8-15 km thick, shallowly east-dipping mafic lower crustal layer that extends beneath central California from the offshore region into proximity of the San Andreas fault, thickening eastwards over Moho depths of ~12-30 km [@Brocher1999].
-This layer purportedly represents the continuous surface of the stalled Monterey plate beneath coastal central California.
-Strong internal reflectivity within this layer [@Trehu1987; @Brocher1999], and sharp inflections in its upper surface [@Trehu1991], indicate that this mafic layer is internally deformed and imbricated, which accounts for its thickness exceeding typical oceanic mafic crust by a factor of two to three.
+Seismic tomography of central California [@Trehu1987] suggests a 8-15 km thick, shallowly east-dipping mafic lower crustal layer that extends from the offshore region towards the San Andreas fault, thickening eastwards over Moho depths of ~12-30 km.
+This layer could represents the continuous surface of the stalled Monterey plate beneath coastal central California [@Brocher1999].
+However, strong internal reflectivity within this mafic layer [@Trehu1987; @Brocher1999] and sharp inflections in its upper surface [@Trehu1991] indicate that it is internally deformed and imbricated.
+It is accordingly two to three times as thick as typical mafic oceanic crust.
 Such imbrication and underplating require a basal detachment, which is most logically located at the underlying Moho.
 In this context, the regions’s lower-crustal mafic layer is more plausibly interpreted as a regional underplated duplex of Farallon plate oceanic crustal nappes that accreted during Franciscan subduction [@fig:neogene_sections|c].

-Distinct steps and inflections in lower-crustal velocity structure across San Gregorio-Hosgri fault system [@Brocher1999] indicate that it cuts the entire crust, likely forming the eastern boundary of the underplated Monterey plate.
+Distinct steps and inflections in lower-crustal velocity structure across the San
+Gregorio-Hosgri fault system [@Brocher1999] indicate that it cuts the entire crust, likely forming the eastern boundary of the underplated Monterey plate.
 Additionally, offshore seismic observations show a ~16º eastward-dipping